How to Avoid the $50K Automation Trap at $40K–$80K: Why Systematizing First Saves 6 Months

 Execute your standardized process for the next 10 students.

-Goal: Verify the standardization works.
-Catch any remaining edge cases.
+Goal: Verify the standardization works and catch any remaining edge cases

 By iteration 20 total (10 messy + 10 standardized), you know: